 - Visit the website for information on more than 5,000 health, nutrition, medication, physical activity, and medication topics. - If you feel sick, you can check your symptoms (signs of illness) online to learn what you should do. - Information is in Arabic, Chinese, Farsi, French, Korean, Punjabi, Spanish, and Vietnamese.
-HealthLinkBC.ca/services-and-resources/ translated-resources - HealthLink BC also has an app for your smartphone.
+HealthLinkBC.ca/services-and-resources/ - HealthLinkBC.ca/services-and-resources/ translated-resources - HealthLink BC also has an app for your smartphone.
 Use it to find walk-in clinics, hospitals, emergency rooms, immunization locations, pharmacies, laboratory services, and Urgent and Primary Care Centres near you.
 Visit HealthLinkBC.ca/app